TheKlodster/Jungle-Japes-Buff/README.md

 #### Version 1.1
 - Fixed sound effect not playing on jar file.
 Prevented users from not being able to hear the sound effects.
+- Fixed the plugin assuming the player was still in a raid after exiting.